-Auditors determined that 95 of the District's students did not meet the statutory and ADE guideline requirements for full time enrollment (FTE).
-According to analysis of the District's bell schedule and calendar for the District's high school, auditors determined that as long as a student was enrolled in four courses for FY2019 and FY2020 and four courses plus lunch for FY2021, they would receive enough hours and courses to be considered full time.
-However, the FTE that was reported for 95 students was not correct based on the number of courses the students were enrolled in.
-As a result, the District overreported the FTE for 95 students.
+Auditors determined that 29 of the District's students did not meet the statutory and ADE guideline requirements for full time enrollment (FTE).
+Pursuant to A.R.S. § 15-901, a full time student (1.0 FTE) in grades 9 through 12 must be scheduled for and attending at least 720 hours of instruction and at least four subjects each of which meets for at least 123 hours annually.
+However, the FTE that was reported for some students was not correct based on the total hours or number of subjects the students were enrolled in.
+As a result, the District misreported the FTE for 29 students.